noi-techpark/opendatahub-website/src/content/datasets/tourism/venue.md

 img: "/img/datasets/dataset-venue.jpg"

 availability: "closed"
+weight: 3
-availability_label: "Closed Data"
+availability_label: "On Request Data"
 availability_description: >-
-    "Data only available to authorized collaborators
+    Data only available to authorized collaborators
     (<a class="dataset-mailto">contact&nbsp;us</a>
-    if you are interested in this data)"
+    if you are interested in this data)

 doc_link: "https://opendatahub.readthedocs.io/en/latest/datasets.html#venue-dataset"
 example_link: "https://databrowser.opendatahub.bz.it"